iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - cost spikes
 - moderation or safety events (cases in which the system output or user input triggered safety controls, such as harmful-content flags, policy violations, blocked responses, or escalation to review)

 The key value is not simply collecting operational data.
-The real value is linking production issues back to the exact release version, prompt version, model configuration, dataset version, policy-check-result records, and approval decisions associated with that release, including any decisions to approve a release with an exception.
+The real value is linking production issues back to the exact deployment record, release candidate, prompt version, model configuration, dataset version, policy-check-result records, and approval decisions associated with that release candidate, including any decisions to approve that release candidate with an exception.

 ### 5. Evidence packs